AdityaGarg8/git-credential-email/README.md

   git msgraph --authenticate --device
   ```

-**Note:** When sending/cc'ing an email to yourself, Microsoft Graph may incorrectly re-encode your message when you receive it.
-However, the email stored in your *Sent* folder and received by *other email addresses* should be correct.
+**Note:** When sending/cc'ing an email to yourself, Microsoft Graph may incorrectly re-encode your message when you receive it, in case you are using special characters like non breaking space.
+However, the email stored in your *Sent* folder and received by *other email addresses* should be correct, so you do not need to worry at all!

 ### Yahoo